Practice areas

 2. The proposed change is in the best interest of the child.

-Our attorney helps clients evaluate whether their situation qualifies for a modification and gather the necessary documentation to support their case.
+Our attorney helps clients determine whether their situation meets the criteria for a modification and assists them in gathering the necessary documentation to support their case.
+We conduct a comprehensive review of the original court order and the events that have taken place since it was issued.

 Common Reasons for Parenting Modifications